blandfort/perspectival/README.md

 Engineering and usability features to add:

-- Make saving and loading experiments more robust (changes to Experiment class can lead loading of previous experiments to fail)
-- Improve efficiency: Can we float16 models?
+- Improve efficiency: Can we use float16 models?
 Also use batching
 - Normalize log disagreement scores (per item)
 - Further dataset loaders
 - Add linting (adding CICD pipeline)